 Places to Stay

 There are plenty of places for you to stay on an overnight trip to Lake Texoma.
-The state park has approximately 88 full hookup RV sites, 41 RV sites with water and electric and 200 tent sites.
-There’s also a variety of cabin options, including Cabin Fever Adventures near Kingston.
+The state park has approximately 88 full hookup RV sites, 41 RV sites with water and electric and 200 tent sites and is also home to Catfish Bay Marina.
+There’s also a variety of cabin options outside of the park, including Cabin Fever Adventures near Kingston.
 These cabins have a fully furnished kitchen, a TV, WiFi, and a grill for all of your grilling needs.

 Places to Eat

 Want to have a meal on the water?
-Stop by the Alberta Creek Resort Floating Café which is a restaurant inside of a floating dock on the edge of the lake.
-From catfish to chicken fried streak and everything in between, Albert Creek has it all.
-From mid-March through mid-November, the café is open from 6 a.m. to 2 p.m. for breakfast and lunch.
-Dinner is available on Friday and Saturday nights from mid-April through Labor Day weekend.
+Stop by the Alberta Creek Resort Floating Café on the floating dock at the edge of Alberta Creek Resort and Marina.
+I've been eating here since I was a kid and let tell you, the café never disappoints.
+From breakfast to chicken fried streak and everything in between, this place has it all.
+If you ask me....
+I recommend the fluffy, mile-high pancakes!
+From mid-March through mid-November, the café is open 7 days a week for breakfast and lunch.

 The Burger Shoppe in downtown Kingston (only a few minutes from the lake) is a locally owned restaurant that claims to have “The Best Hamburgers on Lake Texoma.”
 This restaurant is open seven days a week for lunch and dinner and offers a variety of hamburgers and sandwiches.
 This is also THE place to visit for dessert – try an ice cream float, a shake, or another tasty treat!